-Whakanewha Bay is also known as Whakanewha regional park, it is owned and looked after by the Auckland Council, The regional park extends from the ridge line towards Rocky Bay / Whakanewha Bay, and includes the catchments of three streams which flow into the bay.
+Whakanewha Bay is also known as Whakanewha regional park, it is owned and looked after by the Auckland Council, The regional park extends from the ridge line towards Rocky Bay/Whakanewha Bay.
+This includes the catchments of three streams which flow into the bay.
 The site became a regional park in 1994 and was officially opened in 2007.

 Whakanewha means “to shade the eyes from the setting sun.” it is a crescent-shaped beach with a mature coastal forest full of taraire, kohekohe and old kanuka trees wrapped around it.
 It is a little drive out located off Gordons road, which is accessed via Obrien road, but it certainly is worth the trip out.
 This Bay is NO dogs allowed for the safety of our Wildlife.